samratdhumal/Predictive-Analytics-with-Spark-Movie-Genre-Predictions-/README.md

 # Predictive Analytics with Spark (Movie Genre Predictions)
 ## Technology Used: PySparks
-##    The objective of this assignment is to get started with predictive Analytics with Apache Spark.
-The goals of the assignment are to use Spark Libraries to implement an end to end Predictive Analytics Pipeline and introduce you to the data science competition platform Kaggle.
+##    The goal of this project is to use Spark Libraries to implement an end to end Predictive Analytics Pipeline with Apache Spark.